pygfx/pygfx/docs/transparency.rst

 * The ``material.render_queue``.
 * The ``object.render_order``.
 * The object's distance to the camera, either front-to-back or back-to-front, depending on the ``render_queue``.
-Weighted objects are not sorted.
+Objects with alpha-method 'weighted' are not sorted.

 Even with this sorting, objects can still intersect other objects (and themselves).
 To prevent drawing the (parts of) objects that are occluded by other objects, a depth buffer is used.